lucillablessing/mcfunction-assembler/README.md

 ## Usage

-Place the application in the same directory as the source code file you wish to assemble.
+Compile the Nim code into a native application.
+Place the application in the same directory as the mcfunction source code file you wish to assemble.
 Drag and drop the file onto the application.
 It will create a directory named after the file, located in the same directory, containing all the function files in their correct subdirectories.

+The tool currently *doesn't* support error messages, and will simply silently fail if something goes wrong, e.g. invalid syntax or multiple function declarations with the same name.